ro-py/ro.py/docs/authentication.md

 ```

 This token is called the `.ROBLOSECURITY` token and you will need one to do anything that you need to be logged in to do on Roblox, including:

-- getting information about yourself (name, description, id, etc)
+- getting information about yourself (name, description, ID, etc)
 - changing avatar
 - getting friends list
 - playing games

+!!! danger
+    You may have heard of this token before and have been told that you should never, under any circumstances, share this token with anyone - and this is true!
+This token does give an attacker access to your Roblox account, but they will still need to solve all the same 2-factor, PIN, captcha, and password prompts that they normally do.
+    We recommend using some sort of alternate account with only the permissions it needs to reduce the destruction a possible attacker can do.

-With ro.py, we're going to skip actually asking the server to log us in.
+We're going to skip asking the server to log us in.
 We're just going to log in on the Roblox website and then copy the cookie from our web browser and use it in our code.

-!!! danger
-    Make sure you do not share this token!
-Anyone with the token essentially has full access to your account.

 !!! warning
-    As stated earlier, pressing the "Log out" button invalidates your token, so you should not press this button after grabbing your token.
+    Pressing the "Log out" button on the Roblox website invalidates your token, so you should not press this button after grabbing your token.
+Use a private window and close it afterwards to avoid pressing this button.

-To grab your .ROBLOSECURITY cookie, follow the instructions below for your web browser.
+To grab your .ROBLOSECURITY cookie, log into your account and follow the instructions below.

 === "Chrome/Chromium-based"
     You can access the cookie by going to https://www.roblox.com/, pressing the padlock icon next to the URL in your